 All of these pursuits are entrepreneurial in nature, in the sense that success requires a positive perspective with focus on solutions instead of problems.
 In this way, innovation development demands enthusiasm, creativity, energy and a result-oriented method.

-Innovation Enterprise helps innovators transform their ideas into solutions by working together with you to apply entrepreneurial thinking to the process of developing your innovation and bringing it out into the world.
+Research Excellence and Innovation helps innovators transform their ideas into solutions by working together with you to apply entrepreneurial thinking to the process of developing your innovation and bringing it out into the world.

 Innovation development support services

-At Innovation Enterprise, our experts have broad experience in academia, industry, and networks in the stakeholder community, enabling us to provide relevant direction and advice at all stages of commercialization.
+At Research Excellence and Innovation, our experts have broad experience in academia, industry, and networks in the stakeholder community, enabling us to provide relevant direction and advice at all stages of commercialization.
 We offer learning and innovation tools and support programs, help for key business operations functions, and finance and legal services and support.